 Jim Furyk was born James Michael Furyk on the 12th of May, 1970 in West Chester, Pennsylvania.
 He was born to Linda and Mike Furyk, who worked as an assistant golf pro before eventually becoming a golf pro at a number of golf courses in Pennsylvania.
 His father was responsible for teaching his son the game all through his formative years although the latter also had a keen interest in basketball which he was quite good at.

 He attended Manheim Township High School in Lancaster County where he played on both the basketball and golf teams.
-Furyk notably won a state championship as a golfer before graduating in 1988 to enroll at the University of Arizona in Tucson.
+Furyk notably won a state championship as a golfer before graduating in 1988 to enrol at the University of Arizona in Tucson.
 Here, Furyk was a two-time All American as he managed to lead his school to their first and so far only NCAA golf title in 1992.
 Following that victory, he decided to turn professional, first playing on the Nike Tour in 1993, winning the Nike Mississippi Gulf Coast Classic before joining the PGA Tour in 1994.

 Jim Furyk’s first victory on the PGA Tour came at the Las Vegas Invitational in October 1995.
 He followed that up with a victory at the United Airlines Hawaiian Open in February 1996.
 It subsequently took him five more tournament victories over 7 years before he was able to bag his first major at the 2003 U.S. Open.

-In 2006, Furyk enjoyed a career-high second-placed finish on the money list as he recorded two victories and four second-place finishes.
+In 2006, Furyk enjoyed a career-high second-place finish on the money list as he recorded two victories and four second-place finishes.
 He was also further named the Vardon Trophy winner which is awarded to the PGA Tour’s leader in scoring average.
 After going through a winless streak that lasted for two seasons, Furyk returned to form in 2010 to win a career-best three PGA Tour tournaments which earned him the PGA Player of the Year and PGA Tour Player of the Year awards.

 When going about his business on a golf course, Jim Furyk might not appear to have the skills to woo a woman but wait until you hear how he met and proposed to his wife Tabitha and you will see why the unorthodox golf swinger has been described as a ladies man.